albavolta/albavolta.github.io/README.md

 >
 > Written: 25th June 2022

 **About Me:** Currently a year 2 Economics undergraduate, my interests are broad and the scope of this blog reflects this eclecticness.
 While my primordial interest lies in economics and finance, I am equally fascinated by the various fields of social sciences and humanities.
-In my free time I enjoy immersing myself in artistic endeavours such as film appreciation and dance.
+In my free time I enjoy immersing myself in artistic endeavours like film appreciation and dance.